easonnie/ChaosNLI/README.md

 ### What is the format?
 #### Data Format
 **ChaosNLI** is in `JSONL`.
-Everyone line in the file is one single JavaScript Object and can be easily loaded in python dictionary.
+Every line in the file is one single JavaScript Object and can be easily loaded in python dictionary.
 The fields of the objects are self-explanatory.
 Please see the following sample to learn the details about the field.
 ```JS
 // ChaosNLI-(S+M)NLI  'chaosNLI_mnli_m.jsonl' and 'chaosNLI_snli.jsonl'